Pavel-Egorov/deploy/README.md

     6.1.
 First deploy:

         fab tune_env deploy

     6.2.
 Update:

         fab tune_env force_update

 ---
 CONTRIBUTE
 ----------

-If You have found an error or want to offer some changes - create a pull request and I will review it as soon as possible!
+If You have found an error or want to offer some changes - create a pull request, and I will review it as soon as possible!